-By September 1, 2009, a committee with four members, in 28 consultation with Washington state institute for public policy, shall 29 30 develop a funding formula that takes into account the juvenile courts average daily population of program eligible youth in conjunction with 31 32 the number of youth served in each approved evidence-based program or disposition alternative.
-The committee shall have one representative 33 34 from the juvenile rehabilitation administration, one representative 35 from the office of financial management, one representative from the 36 office of the administrator of the courts, and one representative from 37 the juvenile courts.
+By - September - 1, - 2009, - a - committee - with - four - members, - in 28 29 consultation with Washington state institute for public policy, shall 30 develop a funding formula that takes into account the juvenile courts 31 average daily population of program eligible youth in conjunction with 32 the number of youth served in each approved evidence-based program or disposition alternative.
+The committee shall have one representative 33 from-the-juvenile-rehabilitation-administration, one-representative 34 35 from the office of financial management, one representative from the 36 office of the administrator of the courts, and one representative from 37 the juvenile courts.
 Decision making will be by majority rule.

-By September 1, 2010, the Washington state institute for public policy shall provide a report to the office of financial management and the legislature on the administration of the block grant authorized in this subsection.
-The report shall include the criteria used for allocating the funding as a block grant and the participation targets and actual participation in the programs subject to the block grant.
+By-September-1,-2010,-the-Washington-state-institute-for-public policy shall provide a report to the office of financial management and the legislature on the administration of the block grant authorized in this-subsection.
+The-report-shall-include-the-criteria-used-for allocating the funding as a block grant and the participation targets and actual participation in the programs subject to the block grant.

-7 (b) By December 1, 2009, the committee established in (a) of this subsection, in consultation with Washington state institute for public 8 9 policy, shall propose to the office of financial management and the legislature changes in the process of funding and managing, including 10 11 accountability and information collection and dissemination, grants to 12 juvenile courts for serving youth adjudicated in the juvenile court 13 system use in the fiscal year ending June 30, 2011.
-The proposal shall include, but is not limited to: A process of making a block grant of 14 funds consistent with (a) of this subsection; a program of data 15 16 collection and measurement criteria for receiving the funds which will 17 include targets of the number of youth served in identified evidencebased programs and disposition alternatives in which the juvenile 18 courts and office of the administrator of the courts will have 19 20 responsibility for collecting and distributing information and 21 providing access to the data systems to the juvenile rehabilitation 22 administration and the Washington state institute for public policy 23 related to program and outcome data; and necessary changes to the 24 Washington administrative code.
+7 (b) By December 1, 2009, the committee established in (a) of this 8 subsection, in consultation with Washington state institute for public policy, shall propose to the office of financial management and the 9 legislature changes in the process of funding and managing, including 10 11 accountability and information collection and dissemination, grants to 12 juvenile-courts-for-serving-youth-adjudicated-in-the-juvenile-court 13 system use in the fiscal year ending June 30, 2011.
+The proposal shall include, but is not limited to: A process of making a block grant of 14 funds-consistent-with-(a)-of-this-subsection;-a-program-of-data 15 collection and measurement criteria for receiving the funds which will 16 include targets of the number of youth served in identified evidence-17 18 based-programs-and-disposition-alternatives-in-which-the-juvenile 19 courts-and-office-of-the-administrator-of-the-courts-will-have 20 responsibility - for - collecting - and - distributing - information - and 21 providing-access-to-the-data-systems-to-the-juvenile-rehabilitation 22 administration-and-the-Washington-state-institute-for-public-policy 23 related-to-program-and-outcome-data;-and-necessary-changes-to-the 24 Washington administrative code.